WiTNY-Summer-Guild-2018/witny-summer-guild-2018.github.io/day_1_exercise_5.md

 You clicked on that icon to save the file, but we haven't gone back to that yet.

-* Finding the file in your file system
+* Finding the file in your file system (or creating a new file if something went wrong)

-* Opening it up in a text editor (Sublime Text)
+* Open it up in a text editor (Sublime Text)

+  * Flag down an instructor / use your post-it if you need help

   * Wow!